-Everything You Need to Know About Sones Rating for Range HoodsBy Hauslane ∙ 10 mins read
+Everything You Need to Know About Sones Ratings for Range HoodsBy Hauslane ∙ 10 mins read

 Shopping for a new range hood?
 You’re probably considering size, performance, quality, and appearance to help you make your decision.
 But have you given any thought to the noise level of your new appliance?
-The sound produced by range hoods can vary.
-It’s typically measured by a Sones rating.
+Range hood sound levels can vary.
+The amount of noise a range hood produces is typically measured by a Sones noise rating.

 Defining the Sones Rating